Clear Search

 Biography

-Mary-Claire King, PhD, is American Cancer Society Professor at the University of Washington, Seattle.
-She was the first to show that breast cancer is inherited in some families, as the result of mutations in the gene that she named BRCA1.
+Mary-Claire King, PhD, is the American Cancer Society Professor at the University of Washington, Seattle.
+She was the first to show that breast cancer is inherited in some families because of mutations in the gene that she named BRCA1.
 In addition to inherited breast and ovarian cancer, her research interests include the genetic bases of schizophrenia, genetic disorders in children, and human evolution.
 She pioneered the use of DNA sequencing for human rights investigations.

 BCRF Investigator Since